istio/istio.io/content/en/docs/ops/best-practices/security/index.md

   depend on this interface and will not function if it is disabled.
 * Port `15010` exposes the XDS service over plaintext gRPC.
 XDS debug endpoints (`syncz`, `config_dump`) on this port require authentication by default, which effectively blocks plaintext access when enabled.
 Use port 15012 (TLS) for authenticated XDS debug access.
-  The plaintext XDS service itself can be disabled by adding the `--grpcAddr=""` flag to the Istiod Deployment.
+  The plaintext XDS service itself can be disabled by adding the `--grpcAddr=""` flag to the istiod deployment.
   Note: highly sensitive services, such as the certificate signing and distribution services, are never served over plaintext.
 * Port `15012` exposes the XDS service over TLS/mTLS gRPC (recommended for production).
 XDS debug endpoints are available via this port with automatic mTLS authentication.
 * Port `15014` exposes debug endpoints (`/debug/syncz`, `/debug/registryz`, `/debug/config_dump`, etc.) over HTTP (plaintext).
   These endpoints require authentication via service account tokens with `istio-ca` audience by default.

-**Debug endpoint authentication** is controlled by the `ENABLE_DEBUG_ENDPOINT_AUTH` environment variable (enabled by default).
+Debug endpoint authentication is controlled by the `ENABLE_DEBUG_ENDPOINT_AUTH` environment variable (enabled by default).
 When enabled, namespace-based authorization restricts non-system namespaces to specific endpoints (`config_dump`, `ndsz`, `edsz`) for same-namespace proxies only.
 To disable authentication and restore legacy behavior, set `ENABLE_DEBUG_ENDPOINT_AUTH=false` on istiod.